PhD Degree in Partnership with FIT BUT Brno

 Peter Richtárik is a Professor of Computer Science & Mathematics at KAUST.
 He is one of the founders and a Fellow of the Alan Turing Institute.
 Through his work on randomized and distributed optimization algorithms, he has contributed to the foundations of machine learning and federated learning.
 He serves as an Area Chair of leading machine learning conferences, including NeurIPS, ICML and ICLR.

-Viera Rozinajová Expert researcher, KInIT More info
+Viera Rozinajová Lead researcher, KInIT More info

-Close Viera Rozinajová Expert researcher, KInIT
+Close Viera Rozinajová Lead researcher, KInIT

 Viera Rozinajová is an expert researcher at KInIT.
 She is focusing on intelligent data analysis, particularly predictive modeling, cluster analysis, anomaly detection and optimization.
 Before her employment at KInIT, she worked as an associate professor at the Faculty of Informatics and Information Technologies at the Slovak University of Technology in Bratislava, where she headed up the Big Data Analysis group.
 She has authored/co-authored more than 70 publications in scientific journals and conferences and has participated in more than 25 national and international research projects and has led several of them.